aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     avn user info

 The output will display your current user information.
 If you can see it, you're ready to create Aiven services.
-For more information on how to set up and use Aiven CLI check `its github page <https://github.com/aiven/aiven-client>`_
+For more information on how to set up and use Aiven CLI check `its GitHub page <https://github.com/aiven/aiven-client>`_

 Now let’s create an OpenSearch cluster named *demo-open-search*, hosted in *Google Europe (Warsaw) Region*.
 A single-node setup will be sufficient for this tutorial, that's why we'll use *hobbyist* plan.